Legally Reviewed by Matthew Dolman

 What Damages Can Be Recovered in a Foster Care Abuse Lawsuit?

 Filing a civil lawsuit is about more than holding people accountable, it’s about helping survivors heal.
+Our legal team works to assess the full scope of damages, ensuring that every harm—physical, emotional, and financial—is accounted for and that all responsible parties are held accountable.
 Compensation may include:

 - Pain and Suffering: Acknowledging the trauma and emotional toll of the abuse